Filipinos in Hawaii: Demographics and socioeconomics

 The 2010 census showed that Filipinos surpassed Japanese as Hawaii's largest racial group.
 The total population of Filipinos was 342,095 of which 197,497 were full Filipinos, the total population of Japanese was 312,292 of which 185,502 were full Japanese.
 According to surveys conducted by the American Community Survey showed that Filipinos overtook Japanese between 2007 and 2008.

-Dean Itsuji Saranillio, a Filipino-American academic from Hawaii, has criticized what he views as the colonial amnesia of the "Filipino settler" community in relation to Native Hawaiians.
-He writes: "Filipinos in Hawai'i lack social, economic, and political power, yet we often seek empowerment as "Americans" within a U.S. settler state.
-While Filipino communities must continue to resist oppressive systems that perpetuate various inequalities, we must also be aware of the colonial structures ingrained in U.S. nationalism that render invisible the U.S. violation of Native Hawaiians' human rights to self-determination."

 In 2020, there were 383,200 Filipino Americans in Hawaii.
 A quarter of the population of Hawaii are Filipino Americans.
 In 2019 Filipino Americans were the second largest ethnicity in Hawaii, after European Americans.
 Despite Filipino Americans in Hawaii having a slightly higher Median Family Income, the Filipino Per Capita Income ($27,738) in Hawaii is significantly lower than the total population ($36,989).
 In addition to this Filipino Americans in Hawaii were significantly less likely to attain a bachelor's degree.
 There is no indication of socioeconomic mobility among the subordinate groups like Filipinos, Samoans, Hawaiians.
 Filipino Americans, and other immigrant minorities have been restricted access to opportunities.
 This thereby maintains them in their subjugated position in low-paying service and other blue-collar jobs that preclude their socioeconomic mobility The majority of Filipino Americans in Hawaii live in multigenerational households; and nearly a third work in the service industry.
 During the first year of the COVID-19 pandemic, Filipino Americans were about a fifth of all COVID-19 cases in Hawaii.
 2023 Hawaii wildfires on Maui significantly impacted the Filipino American community in Lahaina, where 40% of the community's population before the wildfires were Filipino Americans.